 Stand Up Paddle Board Yoga

-SUP Yoga Classes in Mission Bay, San Diego.
+Private SUP Yoga Classes in Los Osos and Morro Bay, California

 Get stoked on stand up paddle board yoga!
 This 90 minute all levels class offers an introduction to stand up paddle boarding, an hour long yoga flow on the water, and the incredible experience of floating savasana.

-Meet on the beach for an overview of paddle basics – learn how to kneel, stand, basic stroke technique, turns, and what to do if you fall!
+Meet on land for an overview of paddle basics – learn how to kneel, stand, basic stroke technique, turns, and what to do if you fall!
 Then we launch and paddle for about ten minutes before anchoring down the boards and moving through a creative sequence designed to warm and strengthen the body, stretch all your paddle muscles, and quiet and calm the mind.

 Class ends with a mellow restorative relaxation on the boards with the kiss of the sun on your skin.